M2000Interpreter/Environment/utf8/asmopcodes.bas.utf8.txt

 End Function

-Private Function ParseOpCode(Op As String) As OpCode
+Private Function ParseOpCode(Op As String) As Opcode
     Dim i       As Long
     Dim strH    As String